jtran/veb-tree/README.md

 hierarchy.
 It would be nice if our data-structures and algorithms were aware of this.

-A [cache-oblivious](cache-oblivious-wiki) data-structure is a data-structure that takes advantage of modern processor caches, sometimes optimally, without knowing the size of the cache.
+A [cache-oblivious][cache-oblivious-wiki] data-structure is a data-structure that takes advantage of modern processor caches, sometimes optimally, without knowing the size of the cache.
 This means you don't need to parameterize or recompile for every device to be optimal.